ebukaracer/EzSoundCore/README.md

 ```

 ## Samples and Best Practices
-After Installation, use the menu option `Racer > EzSoundCore > Import Elements` to import essential elements(scripts, prefabs) of this package to speed up workflow.
+After installation, use the menu option: `Racer > EzSoundCore > Import Elements` to import the prebuilt elements(prefabs) of this package, which will speed up your workflow.
+In the case of any updates to newer versions, use the menu option: `Racer > EzSoundCore > Import Elements(Force)`.

-Check out this package's sample scene by importing it from the package manager *sample's tab* and exploring the scripts for the recommended approach for managing sound effects and music playback in your game.
+Optionally import this package's demo from the package manager's `Samples` tab.

-*To remove this package completely(leaving no trace), navigate to: `Racer > EzSoundCore > Remove package`*
+To remove this package completely(leaving no trace), navigate to: `Racer > EzSoundCore > Remove package`

 ## [Contributing](https://ebukaracer.github.io/ebukaracer/md/CONTRIBUTING.html)
 Contributions are welcome!
 Please open an issue or submit a pull request.